-If using precision type double, it is required that Sundials is built with the BLAS/LAPACK interface enabled, so check the Fortran Settings section.

-A typical install if sundials download package is extracted into directory sundials-5.1.0, with LAPACK included is on a nix system:
+It is required that Sundials is built with the BLAS/LAPACK interface enabled, so check the Fortran Settings section.
+A typical install if sundials download package is extracted into directory sundials-5.0.0 is on a nix system:

 where you replace <install_path> with the install path you want, default normally is /usr/local/.